steveruizok/state-designer/packages/react/README.md

 #### Sending events

-When using a local state, other components will not be able to directly subscribe to the state's updates and may only `send` it events through the `send` method returned by `useStateDesigner`.
+When using a local state, other components will not be able to directly subscribe to the state's updates and may only `send` it events through the `send` method returned by `useStateDesign`.
 This method is stable and can be passed down to children in the same manner as the `dispatch` method described [here](https://reactjs.org/docs/hooks-faq.html#how-to-avoid-passing-callbacks-down).

 #### Dependencies